oracle-livelabs/oci/terraform-infrastructure/setup/setup.md

-# Setting up Highly Available and Secure Infrastructure with Terraform on OCI
+# Set up Highly Available and Secure Infrastructure with Terraform on OCI

-## Setting up your Tenancy
+## Set up your Tenancy

 ### Introduction